speedyleion/speedyleion.github.io/_posts/2023-05-28-rust-static-dynamic-dispatch.markdown

 categories: rust traits
 ---

-When invoking an object's method in rust there are two dispatch mechanisims, static and dynamic.
+When invoking an object's method in rust there are two dispatch mechanisms, static and dynamic.

 ```rust